We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Before opening a secured credit card account, there are a few things that you should consider.

 The first is whether or not a secured credit card is the right choice for you and your credit score.
+If you’re unsure what a secured credit card is or want to know more about it, take a look at our What Is a Secured Credit Card? or Secured vs. Unsecured Credit Cards articles for more information.

 What is your current credit score?
 Why are you trying to raise your credit score?
 What are the current factors that are negatively impacting your credit score?